AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapi.md

 *Inherited from [PageApiProperties](page.pageapiproperties.md).[favicon](page.pageapiproperties.md#favicon)*

 Gets or set the favicon for the page.
-If this isn't set, then the default experience cloud favicon will be used.
+If this isn't set, then the default Experience Cloud favicon will be used.

 ***Example:***